davidvandusen/resttest/README.md

 With respect to [Consideration 5](http://resttest.bench.co/front-end#additional), the complexity of the solution making sense for the problems I'm solving, there seems to be no need for a framework, module bundler, or CSS preprocessor in this project.
 With more information about the scope of the project, the backlog of other features that have been planned, and the intent of the company to maintain this project, additional dependencies may be considered.
-But, on its own, plain old JavaScript, CSS, and HTML are more than sufficient for this tiny job, with the exception of date formatting (Moment.js) because that is error prone code to maintain for any project.
+But as it is, static assets seem ideal.